atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 ### Named Parameters

 * Object destructuring can be used to extract named parameters.
+This allows functions to have named parameters, and save having to pass `null`.

 ```javascript
 function foo({ a, b, c, d, e, f, g } = {}) {